 As a first-generation college student, you may be the first student in your family to have the opportunity to study outside of your home country.
 It may even be that you or your family think that studying abroad is an unachievable feat.
 Studying abroad is accessible to students of all backgrounds here at Marymount University.
-The Center for Global Engagement(CGE) understands that there are unique challenges first-generation students have to take into account to study abroad, especially depending on a student’s financial situation and support systems.
+The Global Learning Office (GLO) understands that there are unique challenges first-generation students have to take into account to study abroad, especially depending on a student’s financial situation and support systems.

 Luckily, you are not alone.
-The CGE is committed to helping you prepare mentally, academically, and financially for this new opportunity.
+GLO is committed to helping you prepare mentally, academically, and financially for this new opportunity.

 When you start thinking about studying abroad, consider these questions:

 - What is my budget for going abroad?

 We offer a variety of programs ranging in prices.
 Some of our semester programs are comparable to a semester at Marymount depending on location.
 If you receive financial aid, this aid can be used for study abroad opportunities.
 We also have a scholarship for students looking at non-traditional locations (Asia, Africa, Latin America, and the Middle East).
 If you feel that is out of your price range, we also offer short-term programs and the Global Classroom series at a lower price.

 Setting a budget of how much you pay here at Marymount and how much you are willing to pay for an abroad experience is the first step.

 - How long do I want to be abroad?